-Can you think of a receipresent more difficult? nt situation in which you allowed the past to make the
+Can you think of a recent situation in which you allowed the past to make the present more difficult?

 Don't allow things that might happen in the future to overwhelm you in the present.
 You can plan ahead and be prepared, but you can do little else about the unknown.
 You can address only what is happening right now, today.
 You are filling yourself with fear when you tell yourself